cetc2016/cetc2016.github.io/_posts/2016-12-09-Full-paper-Submission.md

 ---

-Prospective authors are invited to submit their full-papers written in professional English, with up to 6 pages, no later than 23rd January 2017, in PDF format, to the i-ETC journal, through its Web Address [http://journals.isel.pt/index.php/iETC](http://journals.isel.pt/index.php/iETC).
+Prospective authors are invited to submit their full-papers written in professional English, with up to 6 pages, no later than 6th February 2017, in PDF format, to the i-ETC journal, through its Web Address [http://journals.isel.pt/index.php/iETC](http://journals.isel.pt/index.php/iETC).
 The title of the full-paper must match exactly the title of the extended abstract, presented at CETC2016